 Admission is selective.
 Students accepted to Augustana typically rank in the top quarter of their high school classes and score well above national norms on the ACT and SAT.
-The middle 50 percent of enrolled students for the Class of 2019 scored 24-29 on the ACT.
+The middle 50 percent of enrolled students for the Class of 2023 scored 23-29 on the ACT.

-Augustana’s curriculum and faculty also are consistently recognized through grants for innovative projects by major foundations, including the Margaret A. Cargill Foundation, National Institutes of Health, John Deere Foundation, National Science Foundation, Barbro Osher Pro Suecia Foundation, the Teagle Foundation and the Wallenberg Foundations of Sweden.
+Augustana’s curriculum and faculty are consistently recognized through grants for innovative projects by major foundations, including the Margaret A. Cargill Foundation, National Institutes of Health, John Deere Foundation, National Science Foundation, Barbro Osher Pro Suecia Foundation, the Teagle Foundation and the Wallenberg Foundations of Sweden.

 Augustana actively promotes, underwrites and administers research projects involving both professors and students.
 Research work has included major projects funded by the National Institutes of Health, the National Science Foundation, the American Chemical Society's Petroleum Research Fund, Argonne National Laboratories and the American Heart Association.